justingreerbbi/wordpress-oauth-server/README.md

 NOTE: All returns will be in JSON format.

-### Is there support for this plugin?
-Can you help me?

-You can visit our <a href="http://justin-greer.com/forums/forum/wordpress-oauth2-provider-plugin/" title="WordPress OAuth2 Provider Plugin">support forum</a> for support.
-Although it takes the hard part away from dealing with OAuth it will require some knowledge on your behalf.
-I am glad to help as much as resonibily possible but there has to be a line drawn somewhere.

 ### Can you set this up for me on my current website?

-Can I?
-"YES".
-But thats a different story.
-You are more than welcome to contact us with if you should ever need assistance.
+Yes.
+You are more than welcome to contact us if you should ever need assistance.

 ### What information does the a authorized client have access to?

 By default OAuth2 Provider delivers <strong>ALL</strong> the information about the user that logged in.
 We are planning on adding a easy to use dashboard to limit data.

-### Do you have a tutorial I can follow ?

-Yes I do.
-You can view a video titorial here.
-If you prefer readin then you may have to wait until the full documentation is complete.
-I are working hard to make it as easy and painless as possible for you to have a premium feature.

-### Where can I download the SDK's for OAuth2 Provider

-You can visit my websiet <a href="http://justin-greer.com">Here</a>

 ## Upgrade Notice

-When Upgrading OAuth2 Provider I serioulsy recommend creating a backup of your site.
+When upgrading OAuth2 Provider, I seriously recommend creating a backup of your site.
 I will try to create updates that will be flawless.
-Hopefully any future updates will not chnage to the point where it will stop working.
+Hopefully any future updates will not change to the point where it will stop working.
 All updates will be ran through multiple tests before being released.
-In the event that the a upgrade of OAuth2 Provider is realeased and you decide to update, I (Justin Greer) can not and will not be held responsible for any damages done to your website, business, or part that pertains to your website.
+In the event that an upgrade of OAuth2 Provider is released and you decide to update, I (Justin Greer) can not and will not be held responsible for any damages done to your website, business, or part that pertains to your website.
 Upgrade at your OWN RISK!

-## Screenshots

 ## Changelog